HimanS1708/Deribit-Test-Trader/README.md

 - CMakeLists.txt - CMake build configuration
 - setup_and_run.ps1 - Initial setup and run script
 - run.ps1 - Build and run script for subsequent uses

+## Additional Details

+To [test](https://github.com/HimanS1708/Deribit-Test-Trader/tree/main/tests) the project you can use a pre-built script which benchmarks each functionality.